apache/pekko-http/THREAT_MODEL.md

 Negative claims, rarely written down and therefore verified against the source rather than asserted.
 The scan below covers the main sources of `http-core`, `http`, `parsing`, `http-caching` and `http-cors` *(documented — source scan, §14 Q9)*:

 - **Binds no port until the application calls a `bind*` method.** Binding is reachable only through the public `Http().bind` / `bindAndHandle*` entry points (`Http.scala:179-292`); nothing binds at class or extension initialization.
-- **Installs no signal handlers and spawns no child processes.** No `sun.misc.Signal`/`SignalHandler`, `ProcessBuilder` or `Runtime.exec` in the main sources — and, unlike `apache/pekko`, no `addShutdownHook` of its own.
+- **Installs no signal handlers and spawns no child processes.** No `sun.misc.Signal`/`SignalHandler`, `ProcessBuilder` or `Runtime.exec` in the main sources.
+- **Registers no JVM shutdown hook.** There is no `addShutdownHook` anywhere in Pekko HTTP's main sources.
+Any hook an integrator observes comes from the actor system, not from here — see the caveat below.
 - **Writes no files of its own accord** — no `FileOutputStream`, `Files.write`, `FileWriter` or `createTempFile`.
 It serves from disk only via directives the application installs (`getFromFile`, `getFromDirectory`), and those read.
 - **Does not mutate process-global state at initialization** — no `System.setProperty`, `Security.setProperty`, `Security.addProvider` or `setDefault(...)`.

-**One inherited caveat.** These claims cover Pekko HTTP's own modules, not the `ActorSystem` it runs on. `apache/pekko` *does* register JVM shutdown hooks — one in `CoordinatedShutdown`, and a second in Artery when remoting is enabled — so an integrator will observe shutdown hooks in the process; they arrive with the actor system, and are modeled in the companion document, not here.
+**One inherited caveat, highlighted because it is easy to misattribute.** The claims above cover Pekko HTTP's own modules, not the `ActorSystem` it runs on. `apache/pekko` *does* register JVM shutdown hooks — one in `CoordinatedShutdown`, and a second in Artery when remoting is enabled — so an integrator running a Pekko HTTP service **will** observe shutdown hooks in the process.
+They arrive with the actor system and are modeled in the companion document. **Pekko HTTP itself adds none**, and that is the claim this section makes: *"a Pekko HTTP process has no shutdown hook"* is false, while *"Pekko HTTP registers no shutdown hook"* is true and is what §14 Q9 settles. *(maintainer — §14 Q9)*

 ---